Manitoba Student Aid

 Manitoba Student Aid only releases funds once you have submitted all your documents, and they have approved you for funding.

-MSA automatically sends the University of Winnipeg funding to cover your outstanding tuition and fees.
+MSA automatically sends the University funding to cover your outstanding tuition and fees.
 They deposit any remaining funds in your Canadian bank account.
 You can use these for books, supplies transportation and living costs.

 You must meet the fee payment deadline dates established by Financial Services even if you rely on Government Student Aid funding to cover your tuition.
 Students must apply for Government Student Aid on-time (at least 4-8 weeks before the start of class).